lmaccherone/documentdb-lumenize/README.md

   * TimeSeriesCalculator - Show how aggregations changed over time.
 Visualize cumulative flow.
   * TimeInStateCalculator - See how long your entities spend in certain states.
 Calculate the ratio of wait to touch time.
 Find 98 percentile of lead time to set service level agreements.
   * TransitionsCalculator - Know the frequency of particular state transition and aggregstions of those transitions.
 How much work of type X was finished in each of the last 12 months?
 Throughput.
 Velocity.

 ## Install ##

 `npm install -save documentdb-lumenize`

+or

+`bower install -save documentdb-lumenize`

+Note, the bower alternative only installs the stored-procedures.

 ## Usage ##